victorfyonemoto/boilerplates/README.md

 > :warning: Be aware, products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case, so check official documantation.

-I created them as free resources to be used in your specific use cases.
+They were created as free resources to be used in your specific use cases.
 If you're searching for detailed, in-depth tutorials on some tools or technologies, check out Christian Lempa official youtube: [YouTube Channel](https://www.youtube.com/@christianlempa).

 ## Other Resources